RBC Race for the Kids

 Hyde Park, London

-Set among the autumn leaves of London's Hyde Park, our family festival and charity fun run is the perfect adventure for all ages and abilities.
-Get ready for a day of music and games, live entertainment, face painting, and lots more.
+Set among the autumn leaves of London’s Hyde Park, our family festival is the perfect adventure for all ages and abilities.
+Get ready for a day of music and games, live entertainment from the Butlin’s team, and lots more.

-Confirm your place today to join the fun – you'll need to register ahead of the event to be a fabulous fun-raiser!
-We'll send you a race pack for your charity challenge (including your race day t-shirt) in the post, and when you cross the finish line, you'll celebrate with a medal and virtual goody bag.
+Confirm your place today to join the fun – you’ll need to register ahead of the event to be a fabulous fun-raiser!
+We'll send you a race pack (including your race day t-shirt) in the post, and when you cross the finish line, you’ll celebrate with a medal.
+If you raise over £100, you'll also receive a virtual goody bag packed with discounts and giveaways from our partners, sponsors and more!

 Charity fundraising tips

-• Set up a fundraising page and edit your fundraising target.
-We recommend £150 and you can increase this if you reach your target early.
+• Once you've created a fundraising page, edit your target.
+We recommend £100 and you can increase this if you reach your target early.

 • Personalise your page.
-Share your story and why you are taking part in RBC Race for the Kids and fundraising for GOSH Charity.
+Share your story and why you're taking part in RBC Race for the Kids and fundraising for GOSH Charity.

-• Share the link to your fundraising page with friends, family, and colleagues on WhatsApp, email and/or on your social media channels.
+• Share the link to your fundraising page with friends, family, and colleagues on WhatsApp, email and/or on your social media channels to boost support for your charity fun run event.

 • Make it a team adventure.
-Gather your family and friends and invite others to join, because fundraising is more fun together.
+Gather your family and friends and invite others to join, you at this charity fun run in London's Hyde Park, because fundraising is more fun together.

 Frequently asked questions: RBC Race for the Kids